julzaza/wildwitchherbs/_posts/2026-05-07-milk-magic-in-folklore.md

 In some fairy traditions, accepting food from spirits created obligation.
 Likewise, feeding them carelessly could encourage attachment.

-Milk sat directly in the middle: both gift and contract.
+Milk sat directly in the middle:
+both gift and contract.

+Dairy offerings is actually part of the deeper folk tradition connecting **[Food, Land, and Women's Fertility Magic](/folk-fertility-rituals/)**.

 ---